Calif. judge won't dismiss cruise ship murder case

-Another investigation began in 2008 after Kocontes began transferring more than $1 million from Kanesaki's bank accounts into joint accounts he held with his new wife, authorities said.
+An investigation began in 2008 when Kocontes began transferring more than $1 million from Kaneski's bank accounts.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)